PaddlePaddle/VisualDL/docs/faq_EN.md

 ## How to modify an existing log file
 Different needs have different solutions
-1. If you need to continue to add logs to the existing log file, specify the `file_name` parameter as the log name when using LogWriter to obtain the log generator, and this log will be written when subsequent data is added.
+1. If you need to continue to add logs to an existing log file, please specify the file_name parameter as the log name when using LogWriter to obtain the log generator, and this log will be written when subsequent data is added.
 2. If you need to add or delete some data in the log, you can read the log through LogReader and process it, and then write it back to a new file.
-Refer to [LogReader Tutorial](./components#LogReader)
+Please refer to LogReader Tutorial.

 ## What are the sampling rules of VisualDL